 “Hey!
 What are you doing?”

-I couldn’t answer him because I was laughing.
+I couldn’t answer him because I was laughing too much.

 “Man, some day I’ll get back at you, Curt.
-But right now we’ve got bigger thing to plan.”
+But right now we’ve got bigger things to plan.”

 We sat down on his bed, next to each other, both cross-legged and leaning against the headboard.